Enaliornis

-Enaliornis is a genus of hesperornithine which lived in the early Late Cretaceous, making them the oldest known hesperornithines.
+Enaliornis is a genus of hesperornithine which lived during the late Albian to the early Cenomanian, making them the oldest known hesperornithines.
 Fossils have been found near Cambridge, England.
 Due to its lack of certain hesperornithid apomorphies, they were much more "conventional" birds and were initially held to be Gaviiformes (loons/divers).

 Description

 Based on the remnants that have been studied, it has not been determined if these birds had teeth like the others from this order.
 However, they were believed to not have well-developed wings.
 Like other hesperornithines, they probably had lobed feet for swimming, rather than webbed feet.

 Classification

 Enaliornis was originally named Pelagornis ("sea bird") by Seeley in 1866, but that name was preoccupied by a Miocene bird related to the pelicans.
 Three species have been described: the small Enaliornis sedgwicki, the medium-sized Enaliornis seeleyi, and the large Enaliornis barretti.